Normal families of holomorphic mappings between complex Finsler manifolds: Applications of Theorem

+In this section, we give some applications of Theorem \ref{basic}.
 In complex Finsler geometry, the volume element is very complicated.
 However, there is a Hermitian metric which induces a volume element on a complex manifold.
-During the proof of Theorems $A$ and $B$, geometric quantities such as holomorphic curvature of the Hermitian metric was not used.
-Then the Hermitian volume element is still used when we generalize Theorems $A$ and $B$ to a strongly pseudoconvex complex Finsler manifold.
-Theorems $A$ and $B$ are proved by using the basic theorem in Hermitian manifolds, i.e., Theprem \ref{T-1.1}.
-It is natural that we generalize Theorems $A$ and $B$ to a a strongly pseudoconvex complex Finsler manifold by Theorem \ref{basic} as follows. \begin{theorem} Let $M$ be a complex manifold and $N$ be a strongly negatively curved and strongly pseudoconvex complex Finsler manifold with Hermitian metric $h$ and $\dim M=\dim N=n$.
-Let $\mathcal{F}_a: M \rightarrow N$ be a family of holomorphic mappings with these properties:
+During the proof of Theorems \ref{Wu-1}and \ref{Wu-2}, geometric quantities such as holomorphic curvature were not utilized.
+Then the Hermitian volume element is still used when we generalize Theorems \ref{Wu-1}and \ref{Wu-2} to a complex Finsler manifold.
+Theorems \ref{Wu-1}and \ref{Wu-2} are proved by using the basic theorem in Hermitian manifolds, i.e., Theprem \ref{T-1.1}.
+It is natural that we generalize Theorems \ref{Wu-1}and \ref{Wu-2} to a a complex Finsler manifold by Theorem \ref{basic}.